-South Dakota, over the past decade, has made substantial improvement in the proportion of students earning a certificate or degree in a timely manner.
-South Dakota receives a B in completion this year.
+Improving upon its already excellent performance, Rhode Island has done well in the proportion of students earning a certificate or degree in a timely manner.
+This year Rhode Island receives an A in completion.

-- Compared with other states, a very large percentage (58%) of first-year community college students return for their second year. - At four-year colleges and universities, a large percentage of freshmen return for their sophomore year. - Only a fair percentage (46%) of firsttime, full-time students complete a bachelor's degree within six years of enrolling in college. - However, a very large proportion of South Dakota students complete certificates and degrees relative to the number enrolled.
+- Compared with other states, a very large percentage (81%) of freshmen at four-year colleges and universities return for their sophomore year. - Likewise, an extremely large percentage of first-time, full-time college students complete a bachelor's degree within six years of enrolling in college, placing Rhode Island among the top states on this measure. - Also, the proportion of students who complete certificates and degrees, relative to the number enrolled, is very high.

-■ Over the past decade, the percentage of freshmen at four-year colleges and universities returning for their sophomore year has increased slightly (by 4%), in contrast to a nationwide decline of 2% on this measure.
+Over the past decade, the percentage of freshmen at four-year colleges and universities returning for their sophomore year has remained consistently very high.

-COMPLETION SOUTH Тор COMPLETION A Decade Ago 211114 Persistence (20%) 1st year community college students returning their second year n/a 58% 63% Freshmen at 4-year colleges/universities returning their sophomore year 67% 70% 84% Completion (80%) First-time, full-time students completing a bachelor's degree within 6 years of college entrance 42% 46% 64% Certificates, degrees, and diplomas awarded at all colleges and universities per 100 undergraduate students 15 19 21
+COMPLETION RHODE Тор COMPLETION A Decade Ago 2004 States 2004 Persistence (20%) 1st year community college students returning their second year n/a n/a 63% Freshmen at 4-year colleges/universities returning their sophomore year 83% 81% 84% Completion (80%) First-time, full-time students completing a bachelor's degree within 6 years of college entrance 72% 67% 64% Certificates, degrees, and diplomas awarded at all colleges and universities per 100 undergraduate students 18 20 21

-- During the past few years, South Dakota has also seen an increase in the percentage of first-time, full-time college students earning their bachelor's degree within six years of enrolling in college. - Over the past decade, the proportion of students completing certificates and degrees, relative to the number enrolled, has increased.
-The share of certificates and associate's degrees awarded has increased, but the share of bachelor's degrees awarded has declined.
+- Rhode Island has also consistently performed very well, when compared with other states, in the percentage of first-time, full-time college students earning their bachelor's degree within six years of enrolling in college.
+However, the state's performance on this measure has been declining sharply over the past few years. - In Rhode Island, the proportion of students completing certificates and degrees relative to the number enrolled has remained very high over the past decade.